nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

 ---

 # How uvm factory actually works
-This post will go into detailed of the uvm factory operation.
+This post will go into the detailed implementation of the uvm factory.
 If you have not known what uvm factory is yet, check this one:
 [How to use uvm factory]({{ site.baseurl }}{% link _posts/x_myrandoms/uvm_randoms/2021-09-11-how-to-use-uvm-factory.md %}).
 {: .fs-5 .fw-500 }